Menu

 • Dog friendly

-Two well-behaved dogs are very welcome.
+Two well-behaved dogs are very welcome. .
+Please ensure dogs are clean and dry before entering the property.
 There is a hosepipe in the courtyard to clean dogs after walking.
+Dogs are not permitted on any furniture.
 Guests must please clear up after their dogs.
 For those with dogs who are nervous/reactive around cattle, please note, that when cows are in the neighbouring field they do come right up to the garden fence.

 • EV charging